brycewray/hugo-site/content/posts/2021/01/gems-in-rough-02.md

   <span class="caption">Image: <a href="https://pixabay.com/users/flitsart-717386/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3203865">FlitsArt</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3203865">Pixabay</a></span>
 ---

-For those of you who haven't read the [first "Gems in the rough"](/posts/2020/12/gems-in-rough), initially posted just a few weeks ago, it contained a variety of what I hoped were useful hints and tips for those of you who, as do I, love playing around with websites built by [static site generators](https://jamstack.org/generators) (SSGs).
+For those of you who haven't read the [first](/posts/2020/12/gems-in-rough) "Gems in the rough," initially posted just a few weeks ago, it contained a variety of what I hoped were useful hints and tips for those of you who, as do I, love playing around with websites built by [static site generators](https://jamstack.org/generators) (SSGs).
 In that one, I offered the opinion that "this might end up being a series."

 Well, looks like we're there, because I've already accumulated some more of this stuff to pass along.
 (Fortunately for you, I doubt seriously that future such instances will be quite this closely spaced.
 No promises, though.)
 So, without further ado&nbsp;.&nbsp;.&nbsp;.